-We bought Californian medical devices company Dexcom.
-This business makes high-end, minute-by-minute glucose monitoring systems for people with diabetes.
+We added to our holding in Californian medical devices company Dexcom.
+This business makes high-end, minute-byminute glucose monitoring systems for people with diabetes.
 The number of people living with this disease continues to grow, and this system is an unobtrusive way of dealing with it.
 Dexcom is growing well and we believe its technology is far superior to its rivals.